linker3000/Z80-Board/README.md

 The glue logic in the original design has been replaced with a Lattice GAL20V8; the WINCUPL .PLD source file and .JED file for the programmer of your choice are provided.

-The unit in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
-Subtituting CMOS parts for the CPU and SIO would reduce supply current.
+The board in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
+Subtituting CMOS parts for the CPU and SIO will reduce supply current - for example, using a CMOS Z80 brings the load down to 100mA.

 If you choose (probably somewhat wisely) to use a separate 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected, but disconnect its 5V line - do not try to use two power sources at the same time.